peterjc/thapbi-pict/docs/examples/synthetic_mycobiome/sample_data.rst

 2. library_name, with sequencing run as a prefix, e.g. "m6-stds" or "m6-301-1"
 3. plate_name, the sequencing run, one of "m4A" or "m6"
 4. sample_alias, as used in the paper, e.g. "BioMockStds" or "301-1"
+5. read_count, the number of read pairs in the FASTQ files
-5. group, human readable sample type, e.g. "Biological Mock" or "Environment"
+6. group, human readable sample type, e.g. "Biological Mock" or "Environment"

 When calling THAPBI PICT, the meta data commands are given as follows:

 .. code:: console

-    $ thapbi_pict ... -t metadata.tsv -x 1 -c 3,4,5
+    $ thapbi_pict ... -t metadata.tsv -x 1 -c 3,4,6

 Argument ``-t metadata.tsv`` says to use this file for the metadata.

-Argument ``-c 3,4,5`` says which columns to display and sort by.
+Argument ``-c 3,4,6`` says which columns to display and sort by.
 This means plate name, sample alias, then group.
 This sorts first by the sequencing run.
 Column 2, library name, is omitted as this is larglely redundant.